Case12

 Dependence of Case12 fluorescence on pH in the presence (thick line) and in the absence (thin line) of Ca2+.

 Case12 is characterized by fast maturation at 37°C and bright fluorescent response to Ca2+.
 It can be directly expressed by target cells, both individually and in fusion with a specific localization signal.
-No aggregation is observed upon long-term (5 days) expression of Case12 in transiently transfected cells, indicating that Case12 is suitable for the generation of stable cell lines and transgenic animals.
-Case12 can be used for monitoring intracellular Ca2+ changes in various physiological and pathological conditions.
+No aggregation is observed upon long-term (5 days) expression of Case12 in transiently transfected cells.

 Monitoring changes in green emission of Case12 in response to intracellular changes of Ca2+ concentration should be carried out by excitation by blue light (488 nm laser line or standard GFP filter set).
 Emission can be collected at approximately 500-540 nm.
 Intensity of excitation light should be individually determined for particular biological system and instrumentation.
 In general, we recommend that you minimize excitation light intensity and duration.